Walter Stewart (general): Command of the 2nd Pennsylvania Regiment

 Stewart assumed command of the 2nd Pennsylvania Regiment on July 1, 1778, as the senior officer remaining after enlistments ran out for most of the men of the 13th and the remaining men were consolidated with the 2nd Regiment.
 He earned a good reputation with his soldiers by paying close attention to their needs.
 In Fall 1778, he traveled to Philadelphia to secure some items for his troops.
 He wrote his friend Anthony Wayne, perhaps with tongue in cheek, that the ladies, "have really got the art of throwing themselves into the most wanton and amorous postures", when he was around.

 When elements of the Connecticut Line mutinied in 1780 at Morristown, New Jersey, the "dependable" Pennsylvania regiment surrounded them and restored order.
 At the time, Stewart and other Pennsylvanians reassured the soldiers that their problems were no worse than in other units.
 Stewart then spoke with the Connecticut officers on behalf of the disgruntled rank and file.
 Connecticut private Joseph Plumb Martin recalled that Stewart was highly regarded by his own men.

 Stewart's regiment joined the Pennsylvania Line Mutiny, which began on January 1, 1781, at Morristown.
 At the beginning of the mutiny, most of the 2nd Regiment's soldiers balked at participating; however, after being threatened by mutineers, the 2nd Regiment joined in the march on Philadelphia.
 Ignoring orders from their officers, soldiers had assembled under the direction of their sergeants, armed themselves, and had begun to march south toward Philadelphia.
 Three officers were slain.
 The soldiers had a number of grievances that were viewed as legitimate, and at Trenton, New Jersey, troops negotiated with representatives of Congress and won important concessions, including a new bounty.

 Afterward, the Pennsylvania Line was reorganized, and Stewart was placed in charge of a new combat unit.

 Green Spring and Yorktown

 On July 6, 1781, Stewart led a Pennsylvania battalion at the Battle of Green Spring.
 At first, his troops formed the reserve of Wayne's 500-man advance guard.
 After being reinforced to 900 men by the addition of one light infantry and two Pennsylvania battalions, the Americans walked into a British ambush.
 Outnumbered seven-to-one, Wayne ordered a counterattack.
 This bold action and the approach of nightfall allowed the Americans to escape with only 28 killed, 99 wounded, and 12 missing.
-The British suffered 75 casualties.
+The British suffered 75 killed or wounded.

 In October 1781, Stewart participated in the siege of Yorktown as commander of the 1st Pennsylvania Battalion in General Wayne's brigade of Von Steuben's division.